-- Stage 0 – Normal female genitalia.
+- Stage 0 – Typical female genitalia.

 - Stage 3 – Further enlarged phallus than Stage 2, with single urogenital sinus and nearly complete fusion of the labia.

-- Stage 4 – Upon examination, looks more male than female, with an empty scrotum and a normal-sized penis-like phallus, however this structure is not quite as free from the perineum to be pulled onto the abdomen towards the umbilicus.
+- Stage 4 – Upon examination, looks more male than female, with an empty scrotum and a typical-sized penis-like phallus, however, this structure is not quite as free from the perineum to be pulled onto the abdomen towards the umbilicus.
 A small urethral/vaginal opening at the base of the shaft/phallus (hypospadias in a male), with an x-ray showing the internal connection with the upper vagina and uterus.

-What’s normal and what’s not?
+What’s typical and what’s not?

-There is some controversy over the Prader Scale grading system, with atypical genitals not necessarily classified as abnormal.
+There is some controversy over the Prader Scale grading system, with atypical genitals not necessarily classified as ‘abnormal’.
 These variations are ‘not infrequent’ (according to the Swiss National Advisory Centre for Biomedical Ethics), and they do not require medical treatment nor are they considered pathological.